 Brisk evenings, already the Holiday lights, and year end exhibitions which will take us through the season.
 We can almost hear the carols.
+Welcome to the .022nd edition of Prescriptions.
 Here are the tidings of the week in the arts.

 This exhibition’s second chapter spans eight decades of German painting and features work by some of the most important and pioneering artists of the twentieth century.
 The exhibition begins in the 1920s with Max Beckmann, whose work emerges directly from his experiences during the First and Second World Wars.
 On view at Ben Brown Fine Arts through January 26, 2018.

 Rana Hamadeh / Installation view Witte de With